Background Info

 Funding

-The Federal Water Infrastructure Improvements for the Nation (WIIN) Act created a grant program to support voluntary testing for lead in drinking water at schools and childcare facilities.
-A team of Pennsylvania agencies secured a federal WIIN Act grant to support this program in Pennsylvania.
+The Federal Water Infrastructure Improvements for the Nation (WIIN) Act created a grant program to support voluntary testing for lead in drinking water at schools and childcare facilities nationwide.

 TRAINING